kutschke/SecondaryInputs/README.md

    mu2e -c SecondaryInputs/fcl/join_gathered_nosort.fcl
    mu2e -c SecondaryInputs/fcl/read_nosort.fcl data/split_gathered_joined_nosort.art
 </pre>
-Inspection of the output from the first job shows that art did not correctly find the crv data product for any of the events.
+Inspection of the output from the first job shows that, for most events, art did not correctly find the crv data product; it only found it for event 7.

 The conclusion is that we must not use `noEventSort : true` in the configuration of RootInput when merging the two data files.
-This is probably not a serious constraint because we probably don't want to do this anyway.
+This is probably not a serious constraint because we probably don't need to do this anyway.

 ## Exercise 5